 When you are injured as the result of the wrongful acts doctor or a healthcare provider, you need to hire an experienced New York medical malpractice attorney to protect your legal rights.
 The attorneys at Gersowitz Libo & Korek P.C. have more than 30 years of experience and knowledge to aggressively fight for your rights and get you the full extent of monetary compensation that you deserve.

-To schedule a complimentary consultation with one of our New York medical malpractice attorneys, please call 1-800-529-9997.
+To schedule a complimentary consultation with one of our New York medical malpractice lawyer, please call 1-800-529-9997.